pablodecm/phd_thesis/src/010_introduction.md

 The focus shifts in [Chapter @sec:experiment] towards how these theories can be experimentally validated through scientific experiments.
-In particular, we discuss how the design and characteristics of general purpose experiments at high-energy colliders are relevant for the attainment of valuable data that yields new insights on the fundamental properties of the cosmos.
-The Compact Muon Experiment (CMS) detector at the Large Hadron Collider (LHC) serves as the default example of such an instrument, because it is the scientific experiment that provided the academic context during my graduate years and the main driver of some of the projects include in this report.
+In particular, the discussion verses around how the design and characteristics of general purpose experiments at high-energy colliders are relevant for the attainment of valuable data that yields new insights on the fundamental properties of the cosmos.
+The Compact Muon Experiment (CMS) detector at the Large Hadron Collider (LHC) serves as the default example of such an instrument, because it is the scientific experiment that provided the academic context during my graduate (and late undergraduate) years and the main driver of some of the projects included in this report.
 Experimental modelling and simulation will be emphasised in this chapter, due to their importance when extracting knowledge from the acquired data.